Solar Panel Grants: Scotland, Wales & Northern Ireland

-By Sepehr Sabbagh-pour· Last reviewed 31 May 2026Regional
+By Sepehr· Last reviewed 4 June 2026Regional

 Energy efficiency policy is partially devolved in the UK.
 Scotland, Wales, and Northern Ireland each run their own grant and loan programmes that operate alongside the UK-wide schemes (ECO4, Smart Export Guarantee, 0% VAT).
 If you live outside England, you may be able to access both the UK-wide schemes and your devolved nation's own programmes.